Anderson-ops-oss/Vessel-LLM/README.md

 ### Step 5: Setup LM Studio

 1. Download and install [LM Studio](https://lmstudio.ai/)
-2. Download a compatible model (recommended: qwen/qwen3-14b or similar)
+2. Download a compatible model (recommended: qwen/qwen3-14b or better)
 3. Start the local server in LM Studio on `http://localhost:1234`
 4. Ensure the model is loaded and the server is running